English Dutch French German Italian Portuguese Russian Spanish

 A photo of a group of older men wearing suits and top hats outside of the White House.
 Supreme Court Justice Oliver Wendell Holmes, Jr. stands in the center of the group, his trademark large white mustache is visible.

-Two lessons introduce disability history and examine the impacts and flaws of the eugenics movement.
-Adapt a grades 4-5 lesson on immigration and disability.
+Three lessons introduce disability history, examine impacts and flaws of the eugenics movement, and explore immigration and disability.

 A photograph of President George H.W.
 Bush signing the Americans with Disabilities Act into law.
 He is seated at a table outside, there is a fountain in the background.
 Four other people surround the table, three men and one woman, two men are using wheelchairs.
 Justin Dart sits to the president's left, wearing his trademark cowboy hat, a suit, and a button that supports the ADA on his lapel.